scylladb/scylla-manager/docs/source/upgrade/index.rst

 It should have a status of *“Active: inactive (dead)”*.

-Stop the Scylla Manager Agent on all nodes
+Stop the ScyllaDB Manager Agent on all nodes
 ------------------------------------------------

 **On each scylla node** in the cluster run: